Central Provinces and Berar: British India

 Khare resigned in 1938, and Ravi Shankar Shukla next became Premier.
 In 1939, along with Congress leaders from other provinces, Shukla resigned in protest of the Governor-General's declaration of war on Germany without consulting with Indian leaders, and the Central Provinces & Berar came under Governor's Rule.
 Another round of elections were held in 1946, yielding another Congress majority, and Shukla again became Premier.

 After Indian independence

 India became independent on 15 August and the Central Provinces & Berar became a province of the Dominion of India.
-The princely states, which were under the Central Provinces before 1936, were merged into the province, and organized into new districts.
-When the Constitution of India went into effect in 1950, the Central Provinces & Berar was reorganized with territorial changes as the state of Madhya Pradesh, which name also means Central Province.
+The princely states, which were under the Central Provinces before 1936, were merged into the province, and organised into new districts.
+When the Constitution of India went into effect in 1950, the Central Provinces & Berar was reorganised with territorial changes as the state of Madhya Pradesh, which name also means Central Province.

 On 1 November 1956, Madhya Bharat, together with the states of Vindhya Pradesh and Bhopal State, was merged into Madhya Pradesh.
 In 1956, strong demand due to linguistic similarity from Marathi Irredentists, the Berar and Nagpur divisions were transferred to Bombay State.
 In 1960, the Bombay State was partitioned into Maharashtra & Gujarat.
 In 2000, the eastern portion of Madhya Pradesh was split off to become the new state of Chhattisgarh.